What to Do if You Have a Gas Leak

 - Turn on/off switches, phones, flashlights or any other electrical devices that could cause a spark

-- Smoke or use a lighter or match stick
+- Smoke or use a lighter or matchstick

 Attempting to find a gas leak without the proper tools and techniques could put your home and family at great risk.
 Gas is flammable and a small spark could lead to a devastating fire or explosion.